 In recent years, Bandung has been restoring the few green spaces left throughout the city.
-Teras Cikapundung is one of it.
-Located in Siliwangi Street, Cidadap, Bandung.
+Teras Cikapundung is one of them.
+Located just 6 km from downtown, in Siliwangi Street.
 The area was a dirty riverfront before.
 It was a slum full of shacks and improper housing.
 In addition, trash has been filling the river.

 Some factories throw their industrial waste here as well.
-In 2015 the Mayor of Bandung instructed a revitalization effort on Cikapundung.
-The government relocates the poor community to the better housing.
+In 2015 the Mayor of Bandung instructed a revitalization effort Cikapundung.
+The government relocates the poor community to better housing.

 A riverside urban area is built and the trash was cleaned up from the river.
-In two words, Teras Cikapundung nowadays describes as green and tidy spot.
+In two words, Teras Cikapundung nowadays has transformed into a green and tidy spot.

 A quick escape from Bandung’s hustle and bustle.
 Teras Cikapundung is built lower than the street to muffle the noise of traffic.
 There is a terrace seating resembling an amphitheater.
 Get lost in thought as visitors sitting here.
 Freely enjoying the scenery around the riverbank area.

-This place was a neglect trash dump before, yet there’s no longer any sign of it.
+This place was a neglected trash dump before, yet there’s no longer any sign of it.
 There are several fountains, adding to the freshness the garden already has.
 Sculptures and artworks decorate some corners.
-Giving a modern touch among nature.
+Giving a modern touch to nature.

-A large fish pond full with fishes from Cikapundung River.
+A large fish pond full of fishes from Cikapundung River.
 A type of fish locals calls ‘Ikan badar’.
-The government has the plan to add more variety of fish into the pond and river in the future.
+The government has a plan to add more variety of fish into the pond and river in the future.
 Cross the red bridge at Teras Cikapundung.
 It will bring visitors to the other side of the river.

 The Fish Therapy